Guided hunting and fishing trips

 Package Deals

-One Non-Itemized Charge or Separately Itemized Charges – For sales tax purposes, when a guided hunting or fishing trip is sold in a package deal that just includes prepared meals, and/or lodging accommodations, it doesn't matter whether the deal is for one non-itemized price or if the charges for the prepared meals and the lodging are separately stated.
-Sales tax applies on the total of the charges.
-The seller is also subject to retailing B&O tax on the gross income.
+One Non-Itemized Charge or Separately Itemized Charges – For sales tax purposes, when a guided hunting or fishing trip is sold as a package deal (one non-itemized charge) that includes retail sales taxable products such as prepared meals, or lodging accommodations, and non-retail sales or services such as transportation, internet access, or resort fees, sales tax applies to the total charges.
+The seller is also subject to B&O tax under the retailing classification on the total charge and may be subject to other relevant taxes and charges, such as lodging taxes.

 Example 2: Assume the same facts, except that the charges are separately itemized for the purchaser.